HBLink-org/DMRlink/README.md

 ***VERSION V2.0b RELEASE***

-(NOTE: All active development moved to 3.0 branch. "master" will be frozen for bug fixes until 3.0 is functional.
-At that time, the master branch will change to 3.0 and the existing master (this branch) will be left at 2.x and not developed further)
+~~(NOTE: All active development moved to 3.0 branch. "master" will be frozen for bug fixes until 3.0 is functional.
+At that time, the master branch will change to 3.0 and the existing master (this branch) will be left at 2.x and not developed further)~~

+Initial tests with bytearray proved not to provide the significant improvement hoped for, the V3.0 branch has been deleted, work will remain with strings.

 ##PROJECT: Open Source IPSC Client.